geekiam/blog/content/posts/are-all-systems-broken.md

 paint those that do not believe or conform to views as *traitors*

 ::quote
-  Weakened by the challenge of technology, the state will treat increasingly automonomous individuals, its former citizens, with the same ruthlessness and diplomacy is has heretofore displayed in its dealings with other governments.
+  Weakened by the challenge of technology, the state will treat increasingly autonomous individuals, its former citizens, with the same ruthlessness and diplomacy is has heretofore displayed in its dealings with other governments.
 ::
 ::citation